 Silicon accelerates healing of bone fractures.¤ High concentrations of silicon are found near sites of intensive calcification, such as in the case of a fracture.
 Various trials conducted following fractures associated with trauma, or at the time of surgery, suggest that silicon supplementation promotes faster and better healing.

 Silicon is an important ingredient of the arterial wall.¤ After the skin and the thymus, the aorta is the body tissue which contains the most silicon.
-With advancing age, levels drop rapidly, suggesting that this loss may play a key role in the ageing of the arteries and increases the risk of damage.
+With advancing age, levels drop rapidly, suggesting that this loss may play a key role in the aging of the arteries and increases the risk of damage.
 Post mortem studies have highlighted decreased silicon levels found in the arterial tissue of atherosclerosis patients compared to healthy arteries.
 The aorta and the carotid artery of healthy individuals contain ten times more silicon than atheromatous arteries.
 Animal and human studies show that silicon supplementation combats LDL oxidation, a key step in the development of atherosclerosis.

 Skin health is associated with its silicon content.¤ Silicon is essential for optimal synthesis of collagen and elastin.
 It is also crucial for the activation of hydroxylation enzymes which intervene in collagen cross-linking, responsible for the resistance and elasticity of fibrous proteins.
 A higher level of collagen is synonymous with more elastic, less wrinkled skin.
 In a study of women aged 40 to 65 showing clear signs of skin photoageing, supplementation with orthosilicic acid reduced fine lines and improved skin elasticity.